Machines That Think

 Machines That Think is a compilation of 29 science fiction stories probing the scientific, spiritual, and moral facets of computers and robots and speculating on their future.
 It was edited by Isaac Asimov, Martin H. Greenberg, and Patricia S. Warrick.

-Published in 1984 by Holt, Rinehart, and Winston, it features a foreword by Asimov, the creator of the Three Laws of Robotics.
-In addition, each story has introductory notes by Warrick, author of The Cybernetic Imagination in Science Fiction, explaining the significance of the story in the context of science fiction's evolution of ideas concerning artificial intelligence.
-This book is a companion piece to that book, providing the source material upon which Warrick's analysis is based.
+Published in 1984 by Holt, Rinehart, and Winston, it features a foreword by Asimov, the celebrated creator of the Three Laws of Robotics.
+(At five stories, Asimov's contributions dominate the book's contents.)
+Machines That Think was reprinted in 1992 by Wings Books as War with the Robots.
+However, one story — "I Have No Mouth, and I Must Scream" by Harlan Ellison — was removed.

+Each story has introductory notes by Warrick, author of The Cybernetic Imagination in Science Fiction (1981), explaining the significance of the story in the context of science fiction's evolution of ideas concerning artificial intelligence.
+This anthology is a companion piece to that non-fiction book, providing the source material upon which Warrick's analysis is based.